wanderwallet/embed-api/README.md

 - ✅ Log activation and recovery attempts.
 - ✅ Create / connect `DeviceAndLocation`.
 - ✅ Implement challenge creation & validation logic.

-- Add all missing ENV variables to `config.constants.ts`.
+- ✅ Add all missing ENV variables to `config.constants.ts`.

+- Add "Index" or "unique" postfix to indexes.
 - Review / clean up TODOs in this PR.
 - Properly validate share, share hash and share public key format (remove `// TODO: Validate length/format`)

 **TODO (other PRs):**

+- Log suspicious activity and de-auth user in that case (failed activations, recoveries, challenges...).
 - Lazily update `Session` on each request if it has changed (meaning, all endpoints might return a new token).
 - Take into account location and ip filters.
 - Rotate user JWT secret when logging out if there are no more sessions.